Mariners win first game in Chicago as Hector Santiago is ejected for violating illegal substance rule

 But Santiago and Mariners manager Scott Servais said they were confident that will not happen.
 Instead, each said that all Santiago had on his glove was rosin — which is allowed — which when mixed with sweat got sticky.

-Santiago said he was told the issue is that that he could not have rosin on his glove hand.
+Santiago said he was told the issue is that he could not have rosin on his glove hand.
 But he said he had not been told that previously and insisted he was not trying to break any rules.

 “I know that I didn’t use anything today,’’ Santiago said. “… I wasn’t using anything besides rosin, which was given to us.’’

+“He was ejected for when his glove was inspected, for having a foreign substance that was sticky on the inside palm of his glove,” Hallion said.
+He said when home-plate umpire Phil Cuzzi first noticed the substance he then called over other umpires and “we were all in agreement” that it was a sticky substance that warranted ejection, calling it “very noticeable.”

+Hallion said further that it was “just obvious” and “not a norm for what we have seen over our careers in baseball.”

-Servais clarified that there would be no suspension until the glove is examined in New York — the glove was packed away in a plastic bag by an MLB official.
+Servais clarified that there would be no suspension until the glove is examined in New York.
+The glove was packed away in a plastic bag by an MLB official.

 Santiago said he had no doubt he will be cleared.